 Employee resource groups, or as we like to call them, Elastician resource groups, have been an informal part of Elastic’s culture since 2016.
 They started as Slack channels that any Elastician could join.

 These ERGs were formalized in 2021 to ensure that the members would have structure, budget, and ultimately, a voice based on any dimension of diversity, allyship, and advocacy.
-This was an important step in our global diversity, equity, and inclusion strategy.
+This was an important step in our global diversity, equity, and inclusion journey.

 Our ERGs are aligned to shared identities, interests, affinities, or allyships.
 The goal is to create a community of people with something in common and to encourage sharing, learning, and networking.
 Each has visions and goals they are working towards besides building a sense of community and belonging.